What level of qualification will I be studying as a TFS participant?

 Level 1 or Level 2 depending on the qualifications you have already achieved.

-How many days a week will I be in College (its 30 hours so is this over 5days between employer and college)?
+How many days a week will I be in College (it is 30-35 hours so is this over 5 days between employer and college)?

 At least 2 days per week is spent in College.
-Participants have to do a minimum of 30 hours per week between College, work placement and or directed study.
+Participants have to do a minimum of 30 hours and a maximum of 35 hours per week between College, work placement and or directed study.

 How many days a week will I be with an employer?

 Will I be expected to work a Saturday?

 Participants are not required to attend work placement for any periods that would normally attract overtime or premium payments for an employee, nor should a participant be required to attend on weekends, Bank Holidays, evenings or unusual hours.

 Do I have to find my own work placement?